Pulitzer Prize-winning author Larry McMurtry dies at 84 - WTMJ

 DALLAS (AP) — Larry McMurtry, the prolific and popular author who took readers back to the old American West in his Pulitzer Prize-winning “Lonesome Dove” and returned them to modern-day landscapes in works such as his emotional tale of a mother-daughter relationship in “Terms of Endearment,” has died.
 He was 84.

-His death was confirmed Friday by a spokesman for his publisher, Liveright.
-Further details were not immediately available.
+McMurtry died Thursday night of heart failure, according to a family statement issued through a publicist on Friday.
+The statement did not say where he died but noted that he’ll be buried “in his cherished home state of Texas.”

-McMurtry, who had in his later years split his time between his small Texas hometown of Archer City and Tucson, Arizona, wrote almost 50 books, including novels, biographies and essay collections.
+McMurtry, who had in his later years split his time between his small Texas hometown of Archer City and Tucson, Arizona, wrote dozens of books, including novels, biographies and essay collections.
 He simultaneously worked as a bookseller and screenwriter, co-writing the Oscar-winning script for the movie “Brokeback Mountain.”

 Several of McMurtry’s books became feature films, including the Oscar-winners “The Last Picture Show” and “Terms of Endearment.”
-His epic 1986 Pulitzer winner “Lonesome Dove,” about a cattle drive from Texas across the Great Plains during the 1870s, was made into a popular television miniseries that starred Robert Duvall.
+His epic 1986 Pulitzer winner “Lonesome Dove,” about a cattle drive from Texas across the Great Plains during the 1870s, was made into a popular television miniseries.

 “’Lonesome Dove’ was an effort to kind of demythologize the myth of the Old West,” McMurtry told The Associated Press in a 2014 interview.
 But, he added, “They’re going to twist it into something romantic no matter what you do.”

-“The Last Picture Show,” his third novel, became a classic with its coming-of-age story set in a small Texas town.
-He and director Peter Bogdanovich were nominated for an Academy Award for their script for the movie, filmed in Archer City, located about 140 miles northwest of Dallas.
+In a handwritten note from Duvall, texted to The Associated Press by his agent on Friday, the actor said McMurtry “was one of our most gifted of writers and one to be truly missed and revered.”

+“Being in the TV series ‘Lonesome Dove’ was the highlight of my life and for this I owe him great amounts of gratitude.
+His works reached out and blessed so many!”
+Duvall wrote.

 McMurtry was born on June 3, 1936, into a family of ranchers.
-McMurtry attended what is now the University of North Texas in Denton and Rice University in Houston and was member of Stanford University’s Stegner writing fellowship.
+McMurtry graduated from what is now the University of North Texas in Denton in 1958 with a bachelor’s degree in English and from Rice University in Houston with a master’s degree in English in 1960.
+He was also a member of Stanford University’s Stegner writing fellowship.

 He wrote his first novel, “Horseman, Pass by,” at the age of 25 in 1961.
 It was made into the movie “Hud” starring Paul Newman that came out two years later.